Plan Configuration

 Tool Calls Failing

-If authenticated tool calls fail:
+If authenticated tool calls fail:- Check user’s purchase status

 - Verify tool is assigned to user’s plan